 Determining the right size collar

-It important to have the right sized collar for your pup.
-To small and it will be uncomfortable.
+It is important to have the right size collar for your pup.
+Too small and it will be uncomfortable.
 Too big and they can slip out of it, possibly running off.
-Follow these next steps to determine the correct sized collar.
+Here is the general guideline to determine the correct sized collar.

-- Using a flexible measuring tape, measure around your pup’s neck.
+1. Using a flexible measuring tape, measure around your puppy’s neck.
 The measuring tape should be snug against their skin but not tight.
 You can also use a piece of string or ribbon and then measure the length by using a ruler.

 Other considerations when selecting a collar:

-- The width of your dog’s collar is just as important as the length.
+• The width of your dog’s collar is just as important as the length.
 A collar that is too wide may rub and cause discomfort.
-While a collar that is too narrow may cause too much pressure on one area of your pups neck.
-Especailly when they are on a leash.
+While a collar that is too narrow may cause too much pressure on one area of your pup’s neck.
+Especially, when they are on a leash.
 Typically the width of a collar is determined by the length, but this might not always be the case.
 Watch your pup.
 If they continue trying to get the collar off it could be because it is uncomfortable.

-The New Earth® Soy Adjustable Dog Collar is a great collar for a puppy.
+We got our puppy the New Earth® Soy Adjustable Dog Collar shown above.
+Five years later she is still wearing it.
 Made of natural soy fibers, these durable, earth-friendly collars have a soft feel perfect for puppies.
-Available in seven earth-friendly colors using all natural dyes.
+Available in seven earth-friendly colors using all-natural dyes.
 The New Earth® Soy Adjustable Dog Collar and the matching lead is available at Amazon.com.

 Choosing a Dog Harness

-Although I highly recommend using a collar to keep your puppy’s ID and Rabies tags, you may want to consider using a dog harness to walk your puppy.
+Although I highly recommend using a collar to keep your puppy’s ID and Rabies tags, you should use a dog harness to walk your puppy.
 A dog harness has a number of benefits over dog collars:

-- A harness distrubes the pressure causes by pulling along the chest instead of the neck
+• A harness distributes the pressure, caused by pulling, along the chest instead of the neck

 Puppy ID Tag

 To help find a lost puppy, every dog should have an ID Tag.
 The Road iD personalized tag which can be found on Amazon.com is jingle free.
+A great choice for a puppy that might be distracted by the sound and movement.
 The low profile reduces the chance of the tag being snagged on a bush or by another dog.
-Great choice for a puppy that might be distracted by the sound and movement.

 7. Toys